How yoga can help ease PTSD symptoms

 Typically consisting of ‘pranayama’ (breathing exercises), ‘asanas’ (stretching and posture work), and meditation, yoga teaches individuals how to befriend their bodies, and therefore be better equipped to navigate the complexities of trauma and its physiological effects.

-This article will answer why and how yoga can help minimise the symptoms of PTSD, what specific symptoms yoga can help with, and the particular yoga practices that have been noted as making positive intervention in the process of recovery from PTSD.
+This article will answer why and how yoga can help minimise the symptoms of PTSD and C-PTSD, what specific symptoms yoga can help with, and the particular yoga practices that can help.

-Those with PTSD are likely to experience alexithymia, a technical term for not being able to identify what is going on in their body.
-Yoga is a vital practice that can help those with PTSD reconnect their mind and brain to their body, and regain a sense of themselves in the world.
+People with PTSD and C-PTSD often experience alexithymia, a technical term for not being able to identify what is going on in your body.
+Yoga is a vital practice that can help those with PTSD or C-PTSD reconnect their mind and brain to their body, and regain a sense of themselves in the world.

-As Van Der Kolk writes, those with PTSD find it challenging to control emotions and impulses, as the relationship between the regulating systems of the amygdala and the medial prefrontal cortex is typically off-balance in a traumatised body.
+As Van Der Kolk also writes, those with PTSD and C-PTSD often find it challenging to control emotions and impulses, as the relationship between the regulating systems of the amygdala and the medial prefrontal cortex in the brain are typically off-balance in a traumatised body.
 Van Der Kolk identifies two ways of navigating this imbalance – either through top-down or bottom-up regulation.
 Top-down regulation involves strengthening the capacity of the medial prefrontal cortex to monitor bodily sensations.
 Yoga and meditative practice can help with this, equipping individuals with a better capacity to self-regulate and gain control of their own bodies.